 Pro tip: You can tell the veggies are ready when they are tender but still have a bit of crunch to them.
 They should also be vivid in color.

 - Extra veggies: This stir fry is a great way to use up leftover veggies.
 Broccoli, peppers and snap peas all go well.
-Add them to the skillet at same time as the other veggies.
+Add them to the skillet at the same time as the other veggies.

-- Extra protein: Try serving with General Tso's tofu, baked tofu or sesame tofu for extra plant-based protein.
+- Extra protein: Try serving with General Tso's tofu, baked tofu, or sesame tofu for extra plant-based protein.

 - Spice: Chili garlic sauce makes the sauce lightly spicy.
 For a spicier stir fry, double chili garlic sauce (but be ready for lots of garlic flavor!) or add in 1-2 teaspoons sriracha to the sauce.

-Keep refrigerated for 3-4 days in a closed container.
-Reheat in the microwave or on the stovetop over medium-low.
+- Reheat in the microwave or on the stovetop over medium-low.
 Add a splash of water or vegetable broth to thin the almond sauce before reheating, as it will thicken in the fridge.

 More weeknight favorites

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
-I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+You can leave a star rating in the recipe card or a review in the comments below.
+Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!

 Almond Butter Stir Fry